learn-co-curriculum/dsc-object-initialization-lab/README.md

 ## Summary

-In this lab, you practiced definining custom `__init__` methods that allowed you to initialize new instances with a set of predetermined attributes and default attributes.
+In this lab, you practiced defining custom `__init__` methods that allowed you to initialize new instances with a set of predetermined attributes and default attributes.